Penalties for Failure to Notify: Calculating the penalty: Introduction

 - non-deliberate, see CH72200.

-Most penalties will be calculated using the standard maximum penalty rates.
-Higher maximum penalties mat apply when offshore matters are involved, see CH73210.
+Most penalties will be calculated using the standard maximum penalty ranges, see CH73200.
+Higher penalties may apply when offshore matters or offshore transfers are involved, see CH114100+ and CH114600.

 Standard maximum penalty